 Premiums for individual and group life, disability, and accident insurance are considered revenue when due.
 Commissions and other costs associated with acquiring new business are charged to operations as incurred.
 Amounts received or paid under deposit type contracts without mortality or morbidity risk are not reported as income or benefits but are recorded directly as an adjustment to the liability for deposit funds.
-Deposit funds are liabilities for investment-related products and primarily consist of retained asset account deposits and accumulated net investment income on the fund balances less accumulated administrative charges according to contract terms and customers' experience.

 The Company issues certain group life, accident and health insurance policies for which the final premium is calculated based on the loss experience of the insured during the term of the policy.
 The periodic adjustments may involve either the payment of return premium to the insured or payment of an additional premium by the insured, or both, depending on experience.
 The Company estimates an accrual for retrospective premium adjustments using a mathematical approach that uses analytics based on the Company's underwriting rules and experience rating practice.
-The Company records accrued retrospective premium adjustments in Premiums in the accompanying Statements of Operations.
+The Company records accrued retrospective premium adjustments in Premiums in the accompanying Statements of Operations